 Loss “can be such an everyday experience.
 It can be so complex,” Gina tells me.
 She describes her young adult years as “a decade of navigating bleak and messy seas.
 [I] struggled to develop any sense of who I might be, where home might be… What I love most about this anthology is the way each of the contributors gifts their hard-won and life-affirming knowledge to that bewildered teenager.”

 I was interested in the process of collecting the pieces in this anthology, as well as the editing, both of which are stories in themselves.
 Terry and Gina tell me the book took five years to complete.
 They invited Writers Centres to send call outs and informed their own personal connections, and received hundreds of responses from Australia, New Zealand, Canada, England and Manus Island.
-Terry and Gina spent countless hours reading, rereading, sifting, adjusting and readjusting the ‘yes’ ‘no’ and ‘maybe’ piles until they arrived at a total of ninety-nine pieces (written by eighty-nine authors), that they felt they could not do without.
-Terry tells me they didn’t intend to include that many, “It just worked out that way.”
+Terry and Gina spent countless hours reading, re-reading, sifting, adjusting and re-adjusting the ‘yes’ ‘no’ and ‘maybe’ piles until they arrived at a total of ninety-nine pieces (written by eighty-nine authors), that they felt they couldn’t do without.

-I asked Gina and Terry to talk me through the editing process.
-Terry says they each read the submissions separately, and then came to meetings with lists of the ones they liked.
+Talking me through the editing process, Terry says they each read the submissions separately and then came to meetings with lists of the ones they liked.
 “There were only a couple of pieces on which we had to agree to differ.
 We read Susie Greenhill’s and virtually burst into tears …We just went, yes!”

 Below is an excerpt from the final paragraph of Susie Greenhill’s ‘It will not be enough’, p18.